mkwiecien00/disney-plus-clone/README.md

 ### Prerequisites

 - Node.js installed on your machine.
-- To make this project work while hosting it on GitHub Pages, I hardcoded my own TMDB API key.
+- To make this project work while hosting it on GitHub Pages, I hardcoded my own TMDB API key and Firebase Config.

-Nevertheless, please note that the good practice is actually to store the auth token in an environmental variable and use gitignore on the .env file to hide the auth token in the public repo.
-It is also important to modify your website's code to access the API key from the environment variable instead of hardcoding it.
+Nevertheless, please note that the good practice is actually to store the credentials as environmental variables and use gitignore on the .env file to hide them in the public repo.
+It is also important to modify your website's code to access the API keys from the environment variables instead of hardcoding them.

 If you want to use your own TMDB API key, you can get it by creating an account on the [TMDB](https://www.themoviedb.org/) website.
 Please then follow the [documentation](https://developers.themoviedb.org/3/getting-started/introduction) to create the API key.
+You might also want to use your own Firebase Config, and for that you will need an account on [Firebase](https://firebase.google.com).
+Then, you should create a project on your Firebase account dedicated to this Disney+ project.

 Since we're using GitHub Pages, it is worth remembering that it provides hosting only for static sites.
 In other words, a GitHub Pages site hosts only HTML and JavaScript and doesn't provide any server-side support.
 Everything we publish there is available to clients.
-Therefore, in order to ensure the security of API key and provide it for GitHub Pages so that it would be able to use it, we would need some sort of backend server to hold them.
+Therefore, in order to ensure the security of credentials and provide them for GitHub Pages so that GitHub Pages would be able to use them, we would need some sort of backend server to hold them.

 ### Installation